murchie85/twitterCyberMonitor/README.md

 ![image](assets/infosec/TWEETS.png)
 <br></br>
-The most popular user is: **TinkerSec**
+The most popular user is: **C_C_Krebs**

-## So I finally sorted out what happened to my brain.

-I, quite literally, hacked so much, for so long, and without en… https://t.co/awNsYc1AeT
+## I avoid commenting on members of congress &amp; their inane remarks.
+But as a recent recipient of multiple death threat… https://t.co/R6hyDznSdD